 Dwyane Wade and Hollywood star Gabrielle Union began dating in 2008.
 They dated for five years before briefly taking a break in 2013 due to career demands.

-During their separation, the former Cleveland Cavaliers guard conceived his son Xavier with longtime friend Aja Metoyerin in early 2013.
+During their separation, the former Chicago Bulls and Cleveland Cavaliers guard conceived his son Xavier with longtime friend Aja Metoyer in early 2013.

 The NBA player and the Bring It On star reconciled and got engaged in December 2013.
-They were married on August 30, 2014 in Miami.
+They were married on August 30, 2014 in Miami, Florida.

-In November 2018, the couple welcomed daughter Kaavia James Union Wade via a surrogate.
+In November 2018, the couple welcomed daughter Kaavia James Union Wade who was born via surrogacy.
 In addition to Zaire and Zaya, the couple also cares for Wade’s nephew, Dahveon Morris.

 Wade opened up on what makes his marriage work with PEOPLE in February 2020, just before the coronavirus pandemic and COVID-19 outbreak: